Pendle – Tokenized Yields & Boosted APY

 Pendle is a DeFi protocol that tokenises yield, allowing users to separate and trade principal and future yield for flexible strategies.

-How do I get started on Pendle in 2025?
+How do I get started on Pendle?

 Connect a wallet, choose a pool, deposit assets to mint yield tokens, and optionally lock for boosts.
 Always review risks and fees first.